 If you make a capital gain on the sale of an asset this financial year, you can use any capital losses you may have realised in the past to offset your capital gain.
 You may also wish to consider the timing of selling your assets in order to manage your cash flow more efficiently.

-If you’re self-employed¹, another option is to make a personal deductible super contribution² with some, or all, of the sale proceeds.
+If you’re under 75 (aged 65-74 they must meet the work test)¹, another option is to make a personal deductible super contribution² with some, or all, of the sale proceeds.
 The tax deduction you claim could reduce, or possibly even eliminate, your capital gains tax liability.
 Note: To be eligible to claim a personal super contribution as a tax deduction, other conditions apply.
 Talk to a NAB Financial Planner to find out more.

 Strategy 2: Bring forward your expenses